Large prime gaps and probabilistic models: Background and Further Remarks

 \subsection{The cutoff $z(t)$}

-In \cite{Polya}, P\'olya suggests using a truncation $x^{1/e^{\gamma}}$ to justify the Hardy-Littlewood conjectures.
-The observation that the cutoff $z\defeq\sqrt{x}$ leads to erroneous prime counts was made by Hardy and Littlewood \cite[Section 4.3]{HL}.
+In \cite{Polya}, P\'olya suggests using a truncation $x^{1/e^\gamma}$ to justify the Hardy-Littlewood conjectures.
+The observation that the cutoff $\sqrt{x}$ leads to erroneous prime counts was made by Hardy and Littlewood \cite[Section 4.3]{HL} and is occasionally referred to as ``the Mertens Paradox'' (see \cite{MontWagon}).
 In discussing the probabilistic heuristic for counting the number of primes below $x$, Hardy and Littlewood write (here $\varpi$ denotes a prime) ``One might well replace $\varpi<\sqrt{n}$ by $\varpi < n$, in which case we should obtain a probability half as large.
 This remark is in itself enough to show the unsatisfactory character of the argument'' and later ``\emph{Probability} is not a notion of pure mathematics, but of philosophy or physics.''